ryan-l-robinson/theology.ryanrobinson.ca/src/posts/2021-02-24-viva-topics-configuration.md

 ---
 title: 'Microsoft Viva Topics: Configuration'
-description: 'Temporary description to try to get this working.'
+description: 'An introduction to Microsoft Viva Topics and how to configure it.'
 date: 2021-02-24
 author: 'Ryan Robinson'
 category: "Microsoft 365"